openservicemesh/osm/DESIGN.md

       }
       ```

-  -  ServiceEndpoints
+  -  WeightedServiceEndpoints
       ```go
-      // ServiceEndpoints is a struct of a weighted service and its endpoints type ServiceEndpoints struct {
+      // WeightedServiceEndpoints is a struct of a weighted service and its endpoints type WeightedServiceEndpoints struct {
 	   WeightedService WeightedService `json:"service:omitempty"`
 	   Endpoints       []Endpoint      `json:"endpoints:omitempty"`
       }